jfrog/terraform-provider-artifactory/docs/data-sources/repository/local/local.md

 ## Argument Reference

-The following arguments are supported:
+The following argument is supported:

 * `key` - (Required) Name of the repository.